ziggythehamster/workling/README.markdown

 The following people contributed code to workling so far.
 Many thanks :) If I forgot anybody, I aplogise.
 Just drop me a note and I'll add you to the project so that you can amend this!

+Anybody who contributes fixes (with tests), or new functionality (whith tests) which is pulled into the main project, will also be be added to the project.

 * Andrew Carter (ascarter)
 * Chris Gaffney (gaffneyc)
 * Matthew Rudy (matthewrudy)